Skip to main content

 Level 1: Basic Standards (Start Here)

-Perfect for teams just getting started with custom rules:
+Perfect for teams just getting started with project guidelines:

 - Add error handling to all functions